espressif/esp-jumpstart/README.md

 # ESP-Jumpstart

 This Project is aimed at guiding developers to build simple products using ESP32.
-It is designed is a tutorial wherein features will be introduced incrementally, leading to a production ready implementation.
+It is designed as a tutorial wherein features will be introduced incrementally, leading to a production ready implementation.

 ## Getting Started